Grace De La Rosa

 -----------------------------------

-Pathology reports reveal Stage III cancer which includes the lymph nodes.
+Pathology reports reveal Stage III cancer with 7 of 17 lymph nodes infected.
 Chemotherapy treatments to be discussed with oncologist on Oct.
 3.

 -----------------------------------

 Home at last.
 Do you realize how much you use your abdominal muscles?
-No, I don't think you do.
+I didn't, until now.
 Getting in and out of bed, going from a sitting to a standing position, and walking -- caused so much pain.
 Tremendously.
 I did everything at a turtle's pace, especially during the first three weeks post-surgery.

 BACK | NEXT